Thursday, June 23, 2016

 Jared Diamond in his travels as an ornithologist spent a lot of time in Borneo working amongst a variety of what we would call primitive people.
 At one point he acknowledged that their intelligence level is truly equal to ours, but he observed a few significant differences.
 One was that they were distrustful of strangers and were very careful in their presence.
 Jared contrasted this with how in big cities we walk by hundreds of strangers without very much concern.
 Obviously this almost blind trust is one reason our civilization has advanced in so many ways.
 He found that primitive people were superior at mediating differences with a preference to restoring relationships over property (or revenge).
 Read more here; http://www.therealjohndavidson.com/2013/06/jared-diamond-expanding-our.html

 As a liberal minded person I looked down upon the simple minded conservatives.
 "The Righteous Mind" by Jonathan Haidt made me realize I still have prejudices.
-He explained that evolution favoured individuals who fit into groups.
+He explained that evolution favored individuals who fit into groups.
 Religion was important, not just for content, but also as a set of commonalities for all members.
-The idea of fairness means different things: to liberals it signifies an equal chance for everyone, but for conservatives it means rewards should go to those who do the work.
+The idea of fairness means different things: to liberals it signifies an equal chance for everyone, but for conservatives it means rewards should go to those who do the most or best work.
 He feels a balance is needed between liberals, conservatives and libertarians.
 Read more: http://www.therealjohndavidson.com/2013/02/the-righteous-mind.html

 At a Human Library encounter I met a well known author who reminded me of a previous racial prejudice.
 Working with young children and their families as the main part of my newspaper circulation job I encountered a wide variety of ethnic backgrounds.
 For the most part I looked at that aspect as a discovery of interesting details that had a positive impact on my life.
 However I had a number of less positive experiences with one particular group of people and will admit that when encountering other members of that group I did pre-judge.
 I was shocked later to learn a good friend from university was of that same group, as I had thought he came from a different background.
 The author who had a similar background chastised me (gently).